 You may have to join two pieces of carpet together, either in the room or at the doorway.
 Unless you want to fuss with an iron and heat bond tape, you will need pressure-sensitive carpet seaming tape.
-This does not require any heat, and gives adequate hold.
-However, for a big seam in a high-traffic area, professional heat bond tape really is a must.
+This does not require any heat and gives adequate hold.
+However, for a big seam in a high-traffic area, professional heat bond tape is a must.

 Follow the directions on the box for using the seaming tape.
-In most residential applications, you will not really need to worry about sealing your carpet seams.
-If you are installing a berber in a high-traffic area, you may consider doing so; purchase a carpet seam sealer and follow the directions on the bottle.
+In most residential applications, you will not need to worry about sealing your carpet seams.
+If you are installing a Berber in a high-traffic area, you may consider doing so; purchase a carpet seam sealer and follow the directions on the bottle.

 When finished, your carpet should be stretched nice and tight, with no wrinkles or buckles.
 Remember, if you run into a problem or decide that installing carpet isn't for you, you can always call in the professionals.

-If you have successfully completed your installation, you may now be ready to tackle more difficult installation projects, such as larger rooms or stairs!
+If you have completed your installation, you may now be ready to tackle more difficult installation projects, such as larger rooms or stairs!